AlphaKeks/cs2kz-api/README.md

 # compile & run in one step
 cargo run --locked --package=cs2kz-api --bin=cs2kz-api

+# pass arguments to the compiled binary
+#    everything after `--` is passed to the executable vv
+cargo run --locked --package=cs2kz-api --bin=cs2kz-api -- serve
 ```

 To compile and run with Docker instead: